 For questions regarding the I-9 Form or acceptable documents, email email@example.com.

-Questions about I-9 Paperwork as it relates to employment with CSJ can be directed to CSJ’s Director of Finance and Administration, Lauren Johannesson McCoy.
+Questions regarding I-9 policies as it relates to student employment at CSJ can be can be directed to CSJ’s Operations Manager.

 CSJ Front Door Access

 CSJ’s offices are regularly open during business hours and according to the University’s academic calendar and operating status.
-Open access to CSJ’s offices are available during the business hours of 9 a.m. to 6:00 p.m., Monday through Friday.
-Access to CSJ’s common spaces outside of normal business hours are available via GOCard.
+Open access to CSJ’s offices are available during the business hours of 8 a.m. to 6:00 p.m., Monday through Friday.
+Access to CSJ outside of normal business hours are available via GOCard.
 Students requiring access to CSJ’s offices after hours, should submit the request via the GoCard website.

-Questions regarding GOCard access can be can be directed to CSJ’s Operations Officer, Caitlin Miller.
+Questions regarding GOCard access can be can be directed to CSJ’s Operations Manager.